pietrobelluno/todo/README.md

 ## how to run
   - first of all you need to clone the project to your machine.
+  - second you need to create a database in `postgres`

 ### run frontend:
-  - you need to edit the api url in the `.env`, see `.env-example` file
+  - you need to create `.env` file, see `.env-example` file
   - in the frontend folder
   - run `npm run start` or `yarn start`
+  - the frontend will run in http://localhost:3000/

 ### run tests in frontend:
   - in the frontend folder